Global Memory Net: Linked Data

 GMNet links to outside data sources to provide more additional information resources to the user.
 These resources include OCLC, Internet Archive, Million Books, Google Scholar and Google Books, Wikipedia, and Flickr.

-User’s Projects
+Projects

 Registered users may create up to 3 projects and save images in a durable portfolio within GMNet.
 As users search through the collections they can save and add notes and metadata to individual objects.

 Partners

 GMNet's partners can be divided into two categories: